Traidcraft: History

-Traidcraft was set up as a faith organisation in August 1979.
+Traidcraft was set up as a faith-based organisation in August 1979.
 It was launched from the top floor of a 1920s warehouse (India House, Carliol Square) in the centre of Newcastle upon Tyne by Richard Adams with six members of staff.
 Its first catalogue was hand-drawn featuring a small selection of jute products from Bangladesh.
 Within two years tea, coffee and subsequently a wide range of other foods were introduced.

 In September 1983 the organisation moved into a 58000 sqft warehouse on the Team Valley Trading Estate in Gateshead, Tyne & Wear.

 In 2004 it opened a second warehouse on the Team Valley, which housed the quality control, food packaging and logistics departments.
 Traidcraft also had a policy unit based in London, taking the staff total to over 140.

 In 2018 it was announced that the trading arm of Traidcraft was facing closure.
 A consultation on its future led to continued operation for a further four years, with a "slimmed-down" focus on popular food products.
 Traidcraft plc ultimately entered administration in January 2023, citing the impact of price rises, foreign exchange fluctuations, and Royal Mail industrial action.